deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Females.
 Most of the other females sided with her, of course, but some of the male clans…"

 "Yeah?"
-Warhorse took another mouthful "*I thought you guyff mofftly went along with the Femaleff*?"
+WARHORSE took another mouthful "*I thought you guyff mofftly went along with the Femaleff*?"

 Regaari chittered.
 "I thought '*you guys*' were dangerous disease-ridden